Genitive: Ursae Minoris

 According to the German star-name expert Paul Kunitzsch, the first known usage of the name ‘stella polaris’ applied to this star in print was in an edition of the Alfonsine Tables (an updated version of Ptolemy’s Almagest) published in Venice in 1492.
 The name Stella Polaris also occurs on a globe of 1493 by Johannes Stöffler (1452–1531) and in books by Stöffler and Peter Apian (1495–1552), illustration below, in the early 16th century.
 At that time, Polaris was still around three and a half degrees from the celestial pole, five times farther than it is at present, but was clearly becoming accepted as the pole star.
 Prior to that, the closest star of any note to the pole was 5th-magnitude Struve 1694 (aka HR 4893) in Camelopardalis.[note]

 Contrary to common belief, Polaris is not particularly bright.
 It is in fact of magnitude 2.0, just on the fringe of the top 50 brightest stars as seen by the naked eye.
 Currently it lies within 1° of the exact north celestial pole, close enough to make it an excellent guide star for navigators.
 Polaris will reach its closest to the north celestial pole around AD 2100, when the separation will be less than half a degree.
+(See this chart.)
 After that, precession will just as inexorably move the celestial pole away from it again.

 Other stars of Ursa Minor